 Public Act 99-0906, effective June 1, 2017, modified the IPA's procurement planning process in part through the introduction of new requirements impacting the Agency.
-These requirements include the development of a separate zero emission standard procurement plan and the procurement of zero-emission credits from zero-emission generators (i.e., nuclear power plants);24 the development of a separate long-term plan for the procurement of renewable energy resources (which includes the development of an adjustable block program to procure renewable energy credits from distributed generation and community solar projects; and the development of a low-income solar program using, in part, money held in the Renewable Energy Resources Fund);25 and the elimination of the statutory requirement that the Agency include cost-effective incremental energy efficiency programs in its annual power procurement plan.26
+These requirements include the development of a separate zero emission standard procurement plan and the procurement of zero-emission credits from zero-emission generators (i.e., nuclear power plants); the development of a separate long-term plan for the procurement of renewable energy resources (which includes the development of an adjustable block program to procure renewable energy credits from distributed generation and community solar projects; and the development of a low-income solar program using, in part, money held in the Renewable Energy Resources Fund); and the elimination of the statutory requirement that the Agency include cost-effective incremental energy efficiency programs in its annual power procurement plan.

-At the time of publishing this draft 2022 Procurement Plan, new omnibus energy legislation in Illinois is still being debated and negotiated.
-Based on a review of drafts of that legislation, the IPA's procurement responsibilities related to renewable energy credits could expand significantly, and the Agency may be tasked with the development of a new procurement plan for the procurement of carbon mitigation credits from atrisk nuclear facilities.
-Some drafts have included changes to Section 16-111.5 of the PUA in ways that could alter procurement strategies and bid evaluation for the Agency's energy procurement processes, although those proposed changes do not appear to be significant enough to require the withdrawal of this plan and the development of an entirely new annual procurement plan under a new timeline.
-As of August 16, 2021, the fate of these legislative proposals or timing of their enactment remains unclear.
+Subsequent to the publication of the draft of the 2022 Procurement Plan for public comment but before its filing at the Commission, new omnibus energy legislation was enacted in Illinois.
+Under Public Act 102-0662, the IPA's procurement responsibilities related to renewable energy credits are expected to expand significantly, and the Agency has been tasked with the development of a new procurement plan for the procurement of carbon mitigation credits from at-risk nuclear facilities.
+Additionally, changes to Section 16-111.5 of the PUA could alter procurement strategies and bid evaluation for the Agency's future energy procurement processes, although those changes are not significant enough to require major revisions to this Plan nor the withdrawal of this procurement plan under a new timeline (nor did Public Act 102-0662 require withdrawal of this Plan, as it did with the Agency's Second Revised Long-Term Renewable Resources Procurement Plan).